Advising & Declarations

 Sophomores interested in declaring a concentration in Biology (ScB or AB) should schedule a pre-planning meeting in advance of the declaration period.
 Students can view and sign up for a pre-planning meeting via the BUE advising calendar.
 Pre-planning meetings begin in October.

-Pre-planning meetings and events are an opportunity for students to discuss their interests in and outside of the classroom, and to learn more about opportunities in Biology.
+Pre-planning meetings are an opportunity for students to discuss their interests in and outside of the classroom, and to learn more about opportunities in Biology.
 Pre-planning also provides an opportunity for Dean Smith and the Academic Advisors to identify the best concentration advisor for a student.

 The Concentration Advisor